 Attending a job fair is as much practicing your networking skills as it is about applying for a job.
 It is an excellent chance to practice asking and responding to job-related questions, learning about the job application process, and listening to employer needs.
 It is also the chance to let your personality stand out and give employers a reason to choose your application from the hundreds of applications they receive via their web site.
-A professional photographer will also be available during the fair to take FREE LinkedIn headshots for students and alumni.

 How long should I plan for the event?

 If you have planned ahead and identified potential employers of interest, you should be able to speak with most of them within 1-2 hours.
 Come early to avoid long lines.

 How many employers should I target?